If only I had known then, I wouldn't have cried so much.

 Oh, what I would have missed had cancer in 1998 declared The End to my life.

-I would have missed our sons' graduations and birthdays, and Joe's wedding to Sarah.
+I would have missed our children's graduations and birthdays and weddings.

 There's no way to tabulate it all.
 That's why I still weep every now and then for Monica, Erica, Kevin, Denise, Nancy and Bill, people I loved whose lives were cut short by cancer.

-A few weeks ago, I gave up wearing prosthetic breasts.
-From here on out, I want to fully embrace me, as is, and love those scars which remind me every day to love life unconditionally, in all its awesome and awful glory.
+Last year, I quit wearing prosthetic breasts.
+I now fully embrace me, as is, and love those scars which remind me every day to love life unconditionally, in all its awesome and awful glory.
+And it is both.
+The secret is to love it all, without any preferences.
+It’s all good.

 Mark Nepo wrote, "We've been told that scars are ugly.
 I think they're beautiful traces of how we're touched by life.
 To have no blemishes means we've fallen through time with no meeting.
 What's the point?
 To die unchanged is to be an arrow that never lands."